Bald Taper Fade Haircuts

 • Skipping touch-ups: Letting it grow too long between visits makes the fade lose its shape.

-A skilled barber and a little maintenance are all it takes to keep your bald taper fade haircut sharp and balanced.
-For examples of how to blend the neckline correctly, see our skin fade haircuts for men guide.
+A skilled barber and a little maintenance are all it takes to keep it sharp and balanced.
+For how to blend the neckline correctly, see our skin fade haircuts guide.

 Frequently Asked Questions (FAQs)